Prince Harry & Meghan Markle Reportedly Snubbed By Royal Family On Second Wedding Anniversary

 “After many months of reflection and internal discussions, we have chosen to make a transition this year in starting to carve out a progressive new role within this institution.
 We intend to step back as ‘senior’ members of the Royal Family and work to become financially independent, while continuing to fully support Her Majesty The Queen.
 It is with your encouragement, particularly over the last few years, that we feel prepared to make this adjustment.
 We now plan to balance our time between the United Kingdom and North America, continuing to honour our duty to The Queen, the Commonwealth, and our patronages.
 This geographic balance will enable us to raise our son with an appreciation for the royal tradition into which he was born, while also providing our family with the space to focus on the next chapter, including the launch of our new charitable entity.
 We look forward to sharing the full details of this exciting next step in due course, as we continue to collaborate with Her Majesty The Queen, The Prince of Wales, The Duke of Cambridge and all relevant parties.
 Until then, please accept our deepest thanks for your continued support.” – The Duke and Duchess of Sussex For more information, please visit sussexroyal.com (link in bio) Image © PA

-Instead of a public celebration, the couple shared a low-key day with their son in the California home they are currently renting from movie producer Tyler Perry.
+Instead of a public celebration, the pair reportedly shared a low-key day with their son in the California home they are currently renting from movie producer Tyler Perry.

 “The day will simply be quality time with one another and as a family,” a source close to the couple told BAZAAR.
 “They’re not going to be doing any work and made sure they have no meetings or calls in the diary.
 Like everyone else, they are in lockdown at the moment, so they will just be hanging out together at home.
 But it will still be a lovely day.”